 How to apply for the New Zealand Electronic Travel Authority

-Similar to the upcoming European Travel Information and Authorization System, travelers will need to fill out an Electronic Travel Authority (ETA) form online before they can enter New Zealand.
-Although it is not a visa, the ETA will take approximately 72 hours to get approved and will cost NZD$9 (approximately US$6) if you register via the mobile app or NZD$12 (about US$8) through the Immigration NZ website.
-The ETA is valid for up to two years and multiple visits to New Zealand.
+Similar to the upcoming European Travel Information and Authorization System, travelers will need to fill out an Electronic Travel Authority (eTA) form online before they can enter New Zealand as of October 1.
+Although it is not a visa, the eTA will take approximately 72 hours to get approved and will cost NZD$9 (approximately US$6) if you register via the mobile app or NZD$12 (about US$8) through the Immigration NZ website.
+The eTA is valid for up to two years and multiple visits to New Zealand.

 - Visitors and anyone in transit from visa waiver countries (The United States, Canada, and United Kingdom are all included.)